-There are many archaeologically important sites along the Namibian coast, in particular the Conception, Sandwich, Kuiseb Delta (including Walvis Bay) and Cape Cross sites.
+There are many archaeologically important sites along the Namibian coast, in particular the Conception, Sandwich, Kuiseb Delta (including Walvis Bay), Cape Cross, 40km to Kunene river mouth and Spencer Bay sites.

-The following maps 44 and 45 illustrate the known location of some of the around 300 shipwrecks.
+The following map 33 illustrates the known location of some of the around 300 shipwrecks.
 There is evidence suggesting that at least another 200 ships also may have been lost in Namibian waters; however their exact locations are often not known.

-A number of shipwrecks are located within the Central MSP Area but only two which are visible and being used for tourism and scientific study purposes.
+A number of ship and plane wrecks are found along the Namibian coastline and few further in the sea (within EEZ), but only one plane wreck and four shipwrecks are visible and being used for tourism and scientific study purposes.
 The rest of the wrecks are either under the water or completely disappeared.
-The "Eduard Bohlen" wreck (figure 20) that is found close to Conception Bay is 370 meters from the sea.
+The "Eduard Bohlen" wreck that is found close to Conception Bay is 370 meters from the sea.
 This ship was sailing from Cape Town in September 1909 and ran aground in thick fog.
 Tourists view the wreck during scenic flights or overland guided tours.
-The "Zeila" (figure 21) is another visible shipwreck within the Central MSP Area that has become a tourism attraction.
+The "Zeila" (figure 17) is another visible shipwreck within the Central MSP Area that has become a tourism attraction.
 The ship was a fishing trawler on its way to India for scrapping when it ran aground south of Henties Bay in 2008.
+The Otavi wreck ran aground in Spencer Bay in 1945 (figure 16).
+The ship was a steamer with a cargo of Guano.
+Another famous shipwreck in the northern MSP area is the Dunedin Star, stranded on 29 November 1942, 40 km south of the Kunene river mouth.
+Several rescue attempts were undertaken to rescue passengers and crew members from this ship of which most of them failed.
+The plane wreck (Ventura) in this area stems from one of the failed rescue attempts, when it was sent to provide food and water to the survivors of the Dunedin Star in the desert.

-FIGURE 16: EDUARD BOHLEN SHIPWRECK (© FRANK WITTNEBEN)
+FIGURE 16: OTAVI SHIPWRECK (© NACOMA)

-While no detailed statistics exist concerning the socio-economic significance of marine and cultural heritage, it is evident that Namibia's heritage is a critical component of the country's coastal tourism sector.
+While no detailed statistics exist concerning the socio-economic significance of marine and cultural heritage, it is evident that Namibia's heritage is a critical component of the country's coastal tourism sector, particularly in the central and northern MSP areas.
 The marine heritage of Namibia, specifically the shipwrecks, also has significant international value as it is a visible sign of the country's and continents past.